First name the five, the free peoples:

 - Goblins: Small, green and with big ears.
 Goblins are typically portrayed as essentially smaller and more tech-savvy orcs, and often tend to be strongly associated with them — physical similarities aside, it's common to see goblins hanging around orcs, allying with orcs, or otherwise follow the larger green humanoids' lead to varying degrees.
 Besides that, they usually have issues with dwarves or are portrayed as foils to them, as they're among the likeliest races to be portrayed as technologically advanced.
 Hobgoblins sometimes appear as a race similar to goblins, but somewhat larger and more orc-like.

 - Beast Men: Various sorts of humanoid animals and zoomorphic humanoids.
 They're usually closer to nature than other races.
 Beyond that, they tend to either be some variety of Noble Savage or barbaric raiders, but rarely have a structured civilization comparable to other races'.
-Cat Folk and minotaurs are among the most common versions; cat people are usually on the side of the heroes even if not strictly civilized, while minotaurs are usually aggressive barbarians.
+Cat Folk, minotaurs, and gnolls (hyaena people) are among the most common versions; cat people are usually on the side of the heroes even if not strictly civilized, while minotaurs are usually aggressive barbarians, and gnolls will usually be the absolute worst.

 - Centaurs: Horse-bodied humanoids, sometimes resembling other ungulates.
 They tend to live away from two-legged peoples' civilization, usually as Barbarian Tribes in the wilderness.
 They're usually a neutral faction, rarely involving themselves with bigger wars and alliances, but may be part of barbaric or nature-aligned factions.